Last Updated: June 7, 2024

 Early Life

-John William Oliver was born on April 23, 1977 in Erdington, Birmingham, England to Carole and Jim Oliver His mother was a music teacher and his father was a school headmaster and social worker.
+John Oliver was born John William Oliver on April 23, 1977, in Erdington, Birmingham, England.
+He is the son of Carole and Jim Oliver.
+His mother was a music teacher, and his father was a school headmaster and social worker.
 John graduated from Christ's College in Cambridge with a degree in English.
-While in college, he served as Vice-President of the famed amateur theater troupe, the Cambridge Footlights.
+While in college, he served as vice president of the famed amateur theater troupe the Cambridge Footlights.

-In the summer of 2006, Oliver was recommended to Jon Stewart on the advice of comedian and actor Ricky Gervais, who had never met Oliver but had become familiar with his standup work, ever-growing in popularity.
+In the summer of 2006, Oliver was recommended to Jon Stewart on the advice of comedian and actor Ricky Gervais, who had never met John but had become familiar with his standup work, ever-growing in popularity.
 Oliver flew to NYC for the interview–it was his first time ever visiting the States.
 Two weeks after the interview, in July 2006, Oliver moved to New York City to work on "The Daily Show with Jon Stewart" as its Senior British Correspondent.
-While working on the show, he continued to do stand up in small clubs around the city and later headlined shows for larger venues.
-He released his first stand-up special, "John Olver: Terrifying Times" on Comedy Central in 2008.
+While working on the show, he continued to do stand-up in small clubs around the city and later headlined shows for larger venues.
+He released his first stand-up special, "John Oliver: Terrifying Times," on Comedy Central in 2008.

-In 2013, Oliver guest-hosted "The Daily Show" for two months while Stewart was off filming his movie "Rosewater."
+In 2013, John guest-hosted "The Daily Show" for two months while Stewart was off filming the movie "Rosewater."
 Oliver's performance was met with overwhelmingly rave reviews and sparked the discussion that he should get his own show immediately.
 CBS even discussed Oliver replacing Craig Ferguson on "The Late Show."
-Three months after Oliver's guest-hosting stint on the "Daily Show", HBO announced it would be giving him his own program.
+Three months after John's guest-hosting stint on the "Daily Show," HBO announced it would be giving him his own program.
 Oliver earned Emmy Awards for outstanding writing for "The Daily Show" in 2009, 2011, and 2012.

-Oliver began hosting "Last Week Tonight with John Oliver" on April 27, 2014 on HBO.
+Oliver began hosting "Last Week Tonight with John Oliver" on April 27, 2014, on HBO.
 Initially only a two-year contract with HBO, in September 2017 he signed an extension through 2020.
-Oliver retains full creative freedom and free rein to openly criticize corporations, given there are no ads on HBO.
-His work is universally critically acclaimed, leading to a Peabody Award in 2018 and landing him on a list of Time's 100 Most Influential People in 2015.
+John retains full creative freedom and free rein to openly criticize corporations, given there are no ads on HBO.
+His work is universally critically acclaimed, leading to a Peabody Award in 2018 and landing him on a list of "Time's" 100 Most Influential People in 2015.
 Oliver received more than 85 million views for his segment with Donald Trump in 2016.

 (Photo by Frazer Harrison/Getty Images)